CaiGroup/dna-seqfish-plus-multi-omics/scripts/homologous_chromosome_separation/README.md

 # DNA SeqFISH Chromosome Allele Separation Workflow

-This repository separates different copies of the same chromosome from DNASeqFISH data into alleles using [DNASeqFISHChromsomeAssignment.jl](https://github.com/CaiGroup/DNASeqFISHChromosomeAssignment).
+This folder contains a workflow to separate different copies of the same chromosome for cells from each experiment using [DNASeqFISHChromsomeAssignment.jl](https://github.com/CaiGroup/DNASeqFISHChromosomeAssignment).

 ## Installation